 Our compensation committee consists of two directors, Mukesh Patel and Ajay Shah, its chair.
-We intend to avail ourselves of certain exemptions afforded to controlled companies under NASDAQ corporate governance rules, which will exempt us from the requirement that we have a compensation committee composed entirely of independent directors.
+Our board of directors has determined that Mukesh Patel satisfies the "independence" requirements of the NASDAQ and the Exchange Act.
+NASDAQ corporate governance rules require that our compensation committee be composed of a majority of independent directors within 90 days of this offering and composed entirely of independent directors within a year of this offering.
 The compensation committee is responsible for, among other things: